 The National Sustainable Agriculture Coalition (NSAC) officially commenced on January 1, 2009 after the respective governing bodies of the National Campaign for Sustainable Agriculture and the Sustainable Agriculture Coalition voted to merge the two organizations.
-The newly created NSAC will give voice to the broad and vital grassroots efforts across the country to bring real change in policies for a more sustainable agriculture.
-The timing is right to bring fresh ideas, energy, and enthusiasm to a changed atmosphere in Washington.
+As the product of this merge, NSAC gives voice to grassroots efforts across the country working to bring about real policy change for a more sustainable agriculture future.
+Since that time NSAC has had many significant accomplishments, bringing fresh ideas, energy, and enthusiasm for sustainable agriculture to Washington, DC.

 The Sustainable Agriculture Coalition (SAC) came into existence in the aftermath of the mid-1980s farm crisis as a result of rural grassroots organizing with farmers that quickly coalesced around finding sustainable solutions.
 The farmer-based grassroots support and leadership made SAC uniquely positioned to command attention for its policy positions that link farming livelihoods, rural communities, and the environment.